Fix: ‘conda’ is not recognized as an internal or external command, operable program or batch file

 Use the start menu to open Anaconda Prompt

-2. Inside the Anaconda Prompt program, run the following commands and press Enter after each one to update Conda to the latest version:
+2. In the Anaconda Prompt, run the following commands, pressing Enter after each one to update Conda:

 Selecting the appropriate OS